vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

-# Deploy VMware Tanzu for Kubernetes Operations on VMware vSphere with VMware NSX
+# Deploy VMware Tanzu for Kubernetes Operations on VMware vSphere with VMware NSX-T

-This document provides step-by-step instructions for deploying Tanzu Kubernetes Operations in an internet available vSphere environment backed by NSX Data Center networking.
+This document provides step-by-step instructions for deploying Tanzu Kubernetes Operations in an Internet available vSphere environment backed by NSX-T Data Center networking.

-The scope of the document is limited to providing deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on vSphere with NSX](../reference-designs/tko-on-vsphere-nsx.md).
+The scope of the document is limited to providing deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on vSphere with NSX-T](../reference-designs/tko-on-vsphere-nsx.md).
 It does not cover deployment procedures for the underlying SDDC components.

 ## Deploying with VMware Service Installer for Tanzu

 You can use VMware Service Installer for VMware Tanzu to automate this deployment.

 VMware Service Installer for Tanzu automates the deployment of the reference designs for Tanzu for Kubernetes Operations.
 It uses best practices for deploying and configuring the required Tanzu for Kubernetes Operations components.

-To use Service Installer to automate this deployment, see [Deploying VMware Tanzu for Kubernetes Operations on vSphere with NSX Using Service Installer for VMware Tanzu](https://docs.vmware.com/en/Service-Installer-for-VMware-Tanzu/1.3/service-installer/GUID-vSphere%20-%20Backed%20by%20NSX-tkoVsphereNSXT.html).
+To use Service Installer to automate this deployment, see [Deploying VMware Tanzu for Kubernetes Operations on vSphere with NSX-T Using Service Installer for VMware Tanzu](https://docs.vmware.com/en/Service-Installer-for-VMware-Tanzu/1.3/service-installer/GUID-vSphere%20-%20Backed%20by%20NSX-T-tkoVsphereNSXT.html).

 Alternatively, if you decide to manually deploy each component, follow the steps provided in this document.

 ## Supported Component Matrix